akleventis/toop-journal/README.md

 # Personal Journal App

 I've been writing to a journal every day since 2018.
-Over the past year, the journal app I've been using has become increasingly buggy as I believe I've been overloading it with years of entries.
-Since it wasn't built for scale, I decided to create a robust, bulletproof alternative with cloud syncing to persist my entries and fully migrate off the current app.
+Over the past year, the journal app I've been using has become increasingly buggy as I've overloaded it with years of entries.
+Since it wasn't built for scale, I decided to create an alternative with cloud syncing to persist my entries and fully eventually migrate off the current app.

-Electron-based application built with React, featuring local IndexedDB storage and optional AWS S3 cloud synchronization for reliable, long-term data persistence.

 ## Features